- WGTE Announces New Radio Programs Beginning July 3

 - Views: 460 Afternoon Classics with Brad Cresswell

 Weekdays at 1:00 p.m.

-"Afternoon Classics" provides a welcome oasis from the daily grind, through music that both relaxes and inspires.
+"Afternoon Classics" provides a welcome oasis from the daily grind through music that relaxes, inspires, informs, and entertains.
 Hosted by WGTE's Brad Cresswell, the program revolves around a different theme for each day of the week, from the latest in classical CDs to "Midweek Mozart" and beyond.Read more

 - All Things Considered